The organs of Paris

 90, boulevard Barbès, 75018 Paris

-Joseph Merklin establishments sent the parish an offer dated 18 Dec.
+D4 Joseph Merklin establishments sent the parish an offer dated 18 Dec.
 1897.
-It provided for two manual keyboards (at the Grand Orgue, 56 notes [ut-sol]: Montre, Bourdon and Salicional of 8 feet; at the Récit expressif, 56 notes [ut- sol]: Gamba and Voix Cécleste of 8 feet, Flûte octaviante of 4 feet and Bassson-Haurbois of 8 feet) and a Pedal keyboard (30 notes [ut-fa] Soubasse of 16 feet).
+It provided for two manual keyboards Grand Orgue, 56 notes [ut-sol]: Montre, Bourdon and Salicional of 8 feet; Récit expressif, 56 notes [ut-sol]: Gamba and Voix Cécleste of 8 feet, Flûte octaviante of 4 feet and Bassson-Haurbois of 8 feet) Pedal keyboard (30 notes [ut-fa] Soubasse of 16 feet).
 The pipes of the manual stops were made of tin, those of the pedal of wood.
 The organ buffet was designed by the architect of the church, Augustin Rey.
-At the same time, the Merklin establishments delivered three other "Protestant" instruments, to l’Oratoire du Louvre and the Temples of Batignolles and Raincy.
 By 1910, the instrument had already undergone the rigors of temperature variations: pieces of wood had cracked and horns were occurring.
 To make matters worse, the Merklin establishments no longer seriously maintained the instrument.
 The organ builder was changed in 1912.
 In 1926, the wind engine became electric and was modified in 1929 to match the new frequency of electric current.
-In 1933, Georges Gutschenritter, former head of Merklin, proceeded to the complete overhaul of the organ.
-He had just installed the organ of the Lutheran church of La Villette (Saint-Pierre, rue Manin).
-In January 1977, Adrien Maciet (Montainville, Yvelines) proposed a proposal for the restoration and enlargement of the organ.
+In 1933, Georges Gutschenritter proceeded to the complete overhaul of the organ.
+In January 1977, Adrien Maciet proposed a proposal for the restoration and enlargement of the organ.
 In addition to the work of dismantling, dusting, repairing the pipes, restoring the (then) pneumatic traction and its transformation into direct mechanics, the composition of the instrument had to evolve: at the Grand Orgue. transformation of the Salicional 8' into a 4' Prestant and the addition of a Doublette 2’ or Plein Jeu; to the Pedal, reconstruction of the keyboard, with the addition of three real stops.
 A "complementary project" reported in November of the same year, states the necessary reconstruction of two new wind chests to replace the single one, which had become irreparable.
-The new composition of the instrument, proposed by Marie-Louise Girod-Parrot, titular of the great organ of l; Oratoire du Louvre, became: on the GO: Montre and Bourdon of 8 feet, Prestant 4'.
+The new composition of the instrument, proposed by Marie-Louise Girod-Parrot became: on the GO: Montre and Bourdon of 8 feet, Prestant 4'.
 Doublette 2'·, Plein Jeu IV on the Swell (or Positive), Cor de nuit 8', Flute 4'·, Quarte 2'·, Nasard, Tierce, Cymbale II and Hautbois 8; on the Pedal: always the Soubasse 16'.
+Yves Fossaert now maintains the instrument.
 In 2021, Ie Grand Orgue includes the Montre and the Bourdon of 8' as well as the Prestant of 4'.
-On the Swell, which is no longer expressive, take place Ie Cor de nuit 8', the Flute octaviante 4', the Nasard and the Basson-Hautbois 8' (reassembled in the 2010s).
+On the Swell, which is no longer expressive, take place Ie Cor de nuit 8', the Flute octaviante 4', the Nasard and the Basson- Hautbois 8' (reassembled in the 2010s).
 The Pedal is unchanged.
 Of the six original coupling and combination pedals, only the two pulls and the coupling of the two manual keyboards now work.
-Yves Fossaert now maintains the instrument.
 Source: Le Paris des Orgues, Marathon des orgues 18 September 2021

 Organs of Paris